Join us for worship & stay after for pan dulce!

 Reverend janna ziegler | rector | senior pastor

 Janna is one of the founding rectors of the Church of the Resurrection.
 Upon completing an M.A. in Theology at Fuller Theological Seminary, she was ordained to the Deaconate in 2015, and to the Priesthood in 2016.
 She and her husband, Jon (co-rector), have been married almost 10 years and are parents to three kids: Julia, Ana, and Martin.
 Prior to seminary, Janna spent 10 years teaching and doing research in the biological sciences.
 In addition to theological training, she holds a B.S. in Biology and M.S. in Cell and Molecular Biology.

 father jon ziegler | rector | senior pastor

 Jon grew up in the New Orleans area and has served in a variety of ministry capacities for over ten years.
 He graduated from the University of Louisiana with a concentration in Business and from Fuller Theological Seminary in Pasadena with a Master of Divinity.
 Jon values his experience of growing up in the Pentecostal church, but he’s also really excited to have discovered his home in the Anglican Church.
-Leading Gold Line Church in Highland Park is like a dream-come-true.
+Leading the Church of the Resurrection in Highland Park is like a dream-come-true.
 Jon was ordained to the priesthood in 2016.
 Jon also enjoys playing music, reading books, and cooking food.
 He lives with his wife Janna and three children in Highland Park (Northeast L.A.).

 The ANGLICAN way